Large deviations for a class of tempered subordinators and their inverse processes: Non-central moderate deviations (for )

 Then, for all $(y_1,\ldots,y_m)\in\mathbb{R}^m$, we have

 So we can apply the G\"artner Ellis Theorem and the desired LDP holds with good rate function $I_{t_1,\ldots,t_m}$ defined by

-Finally one can check with some standard computations that the rate function $I_{t_1,\ldots,t_m}$ defined here coincides with the one in the statement of the proposition (for instance one could adapt some computations in the proof of Lemma 5.1.8 in \cite{DemboZeitouni}). \end{proof}
+Finally, one can check that the rate function $I_{t_1,\ldots,t_m}$ defined here coincides with the one in the statement of the proposition; this can be done with some standard computations (for instance one can follow the lines of the proof of Lemma 5.1.8 in \cite{DemboZeitouni}). \end{proof}

-For completeness we recall that (the equalities below holds for $\theta$ large enough which depends on $y_1,\ldots,y_m$; otherwise the moment generating function is equal to infinity)
+For completeness we discuss the convergence of the random variables in Proposition \ref{prop:LD-theta-to-infinity} to a constant vector.
+Firstly, for $\theta$ large enough which depends on $y_1,\ldots,y_m$ (otherwise the moment generating function below is equal to infinity), we have